Scaratech/scaratech/readme.md

-# Hi :D
+# Hi
-Hi, I'm Entrpix!\
+I'm Entrpix :D\
-I'm a 🏳️‍⚧️Transfem (She/Her), Fullstack Web-Developer 💻!
+I'm a 🏳️‍⚧️Transfem (She/Her), Fullstack Web-Developer!

 ## Projects
 Here are some of the things I've worked on: